AayRatt/Sportlyst/README.md

 ## Contact

-For any queries, please reach out to [contact email/information].
+For any queries, please reach out to aayush.rattan@ymail.com.